shenxn/ha-dyson/README.md

-# HomeAssitant Custom Integration for Dyson
+# HomeAssistant Custom Integration for Dyson

 This custom integration is still under development.